AirBaltic: Development since 2010

 The Bombardier CS300 delivery was much anticipated by airBaltic since this new aircraft type was originally planned to replace most of the airline's Boeing 737-300s and Boeing 737-500s and would replace all by 2020.
 The delivery of the CS300 happened on 29 November 2016, at 2 am ET.
 On 28 November, Bombardier and airBaltic held a ceremony in Mirabel, Quebec, Canada for the first delivery of the CS300.
 At 1:30 am, shortly before the scheduled departure, an oil leak from an engine was spotted.
 It delayed the departure, but at 2:23 am ET, the aircraft was now airBaltic's property.
 On board the inaugural flight, there were 18 people, including 6 pilots: 3 from Bombardier, and 3 from airBaltic.
 At 4:13 am ET, after a delay of over 2 hours, flight BT9801 took off en route to Stockholm.
 The airline received two CS300 in 2016 and expects to receive six in 2017, eight in 2018 and four more in 2020.

-AirBaltic was looking for opportunities to replace its Q400 turboprop fleet, and Bombardier and Embraer were viewed as potential future aircraft suppliers, with possible deliveries of 14 new aircraft beginning in 2020.

-On 26 September 2017, AirBaltic announced it would buy at least 14 additional CSeries aircraft from Bombardier before the end of 2018; it planned to switch to an all-CSeries fleet by the early 2020s.
-Additional orders by AirBaltic were announced by Bombardier on 28 May 2018 and included 30 CS300 with options and purchase rights for a further 30 CS300.
-Airbus purchased a 50.01% majority stake in the CSeries program in October 2017, with the deal closing in July 2018; the aircraft family was subsequently renamed the Airbus A220.
+airBaltic was looking for opportunities to replace its Q400 turboprop fleet, and Bombardier and Embraer were viewed as potential future aircraft suppliers, with possible deliveries of 14 new aircraft beginning in 2020.
+On 26 September 2017, airBaltic announced it would buy at least 14 additional CSeries aircraft from Bombardier before the end of 2018; it planned to switch to an all-CSeries fleet by the early 2020s.
+Additional orders by airBaltic were announced by Bombardier on 28 May 2018 and included 30 CS300 with options and purchase rights for a further 30 CS300.
+Airbus purchased a 50.01% majority stake in the CSeries programme in October 2017, with the deal closing in July 2018; the aircraft family was subsequently renamed the Airbus A220.

-AirBaltic temporarily suspended operations on 17 March 2020 due to the coronavirus pandemic, and flights only restarted on a limited basis from 18 May 2020.
+airBaltic temporarily suspended operations on 17 March 2020 due to the coronavirus pandemic, and flights only restarted on a limited basis from 18 May 2020.

-On 14 December 2021, AirBaltic announced that its first secondary hub outside of the Baltic countries will be founded in Tampere–Pirkkala Airport in May 2022.

-In 2022, AirBaltic launched a NFT collection with benefits for the airBaltic Club loyalty program.
+On 14 December 2021, airBaltic announced that its first secondary hub outside of the Baltic countries will be founded in Tampere–Pirkkala Airport in May 2022.
+In June 2023, airBaltic announced that it would establish a new seasonal base at Gran Canaria Airport, with two aircraft to be stationed there for the forthcoming winter season.

-In 2023, AirBaltic announced that it would be partnering with Starlink to provide free in-flight Wi-Fi in their routes, making it the first in Europe to provide free in-flight Wi-Fi.
-The service is expected to start being installed at some point in 2023.
+airBaltic began wet leasing its aircraft to other carriers in 2022, predominantly to Swiss.
+In 2023, it was approved for "long-term and unlimited wet leasing within the Lufthansa Group."
+As of December 2023, airBaltic currently operates certain flights for Swiss.

+After the pandemic, airBaltic unveiled a range of upgrades focused on enhancing the experience for its clients.
+In 2022, airBaltic debuted the Planies NFT collection, offering perks towards the airBaltic Club loyalty programme.
+Then, in 2023, airBaltic forged a partnership with Starlink to offer unrestricted complimentary in-flight Wi-Fi in their routes, marking a pioneering move in Europe's aviation industry.
+Installation of the service commenced in 2023 and will be finalised by 2025.